Mortal Online: Development

 In October 2010, approximately four months after its official release, Mortal Online's game engine was rebuilt, making it possible for its developers to implement better graphics, increase performance and introduce advanced features which were previously not possible on the older engine.
 In May 2011, the film Playing with Arnold was released, in which Basshunter invited friends and fans to play together.

 In June 2011, the game's first expansion titled "Dawn" was released.
 It introduced graphical and performance improvements; new features like the need to eat, drink and sleep; health, stamina and mana "reserves", a gene system for mounts, changes to the riding and related mechanics, a task system which allows players to create quests for others to do, a new housing system, character skills, world interactive objects, new pick-able resources including a wide selection of plants, an in-town mail system with cash-on-delivery to ease player trading and an updated game launcher.

 The deployment of Dawn suffered many technical issues, leading to extended server downtime and certain game features being disabled directly after the release.
 Additions such as the gene system and cooking were initially poorly received by some players, especially when raw food was better than cooked food for in-game purposes.
 This, combined with early balancing issues, lead to extensive weight loss among player avatars which in turn caused attribute penalties.

-In September 2011, Star Vault formed a "Focus Group" - essentially a test and early feedback group for upcoming releases and patches.
-Members of the group are active players that have signed a non-disclosure agreement with Star Vault.
-The purpose of the Focus Group is to augment Star Vault's limited internal resource and act as an additional quality assurance level before new releases and patches reach the general playing audience.